Phonon-mediated spin transport in quantum paraelectric metals: Results

 where $\mathcal{P}_{ij}(\bm{k})\equiv\delta_{ij}-(\hat{\bm{e}}_i\cdot\hat{\bm{k}})(\hat{\bm{e}}_j\cdot\hat{\bm{k}})$ is the transverse projection operator, $\nu_n$ is the boson Matsubara frequency, $M_{ph}$ is the phonon effective mass, and the phonon energy dispersion is given by $\omega_{\bm{k}}^2=(\hbar c|\bm{k}|)^2+E_g^2$, where $c$ and $E_g$ denote the phonon velocity and energy gap, respectively.

-Whereas previous studies of the Eq.~\eqref{eq:H} quantum paraelectric metal model focused on its instability to superconductivity \cite{PhysRevB.101.174501, PhysRevB.107.165110}, we calculate in this work its spin conductivity, denoted as $\sigma_{ij}^\alpha(\omega,\bm{q})$, using the Kubo formula:
+Whereas previous studies of the Eq.~\eqref{eq:H} quantum paraelectric metal model focused on its instability to superconductivity \cite{PhysRevB.101.174501, PhysRevB.107.165110} or optical conductivity \cite{PhysRevB.105.125142}, we calculate in this work its spin conductivity, denoted as $\sigma_{ij}^\alpha(\omega,\bm{q})$, using the Kubo formula:

 Here, the indices $i$ and $j$ denote the directions of the spin and charge currents, respectively, while $\omega$ and $\mathbf{q}$ denote the frequency and wave vector of the external electric field. $\pi_{ij}^\alpha(i\omega_n,\bm{q})$ represents the current-current correlation function, defined as